Neuchâtel English Church would love to have you come

 Reach out to us today.

-From September 2018 these will be held on the 1st or 2nd and 4th Sundays of the month.
+From September 2018 these will be held on the 2nd and 4th Sundays of the month.
 Please check website for full details.

 on the 4th Sundays at 5 pm